Keyboard shortcuts

 • dont translates those conclusions into an explicit claim-handling protocol.

-This page explains which research conclusions most directly shaped the proposed design.
+This page explains which research conclusions most directly shaped the design.

 The documentation site is grounded in two main source categories in this repository: